 View our video below for this cool natural feature!

 Father Crowley Overlook is a paved parking lot offering excellent desert panoramic vistas – located about 15 minutes driving from Panamint Springs (along the very windy and steep Highway 190).
 Named after Father John Crowley a prominent and well-liked priest who once said the first mass on top of Mt.
 Whitney and was involved in helping mediate the water wars in the Owens Valley.
 His parish was huge – from Bishop to Barstow and all points in between.
 A small plaque bearing his likeness is located at the rear of the parking lot.
-Father Crowley died in 1940 when he struck a deer while driving on Highway 14 north of Red Rock Canyon State Park.
+Father Crowley died in 1940 when he struck an animal while driving on Highway 14 north of Red Rock Canyon State Park.

 The views from the lookout are not of Death Valley proper (despite being in the National Park) but rather of Panamint Valley – the valley just to west of Death Valley.
 The canyon one sees from the lookout rim is Rainbow Canyon or commonly called Star Wars Canyon – or referred to as Jedi Transition by the United States Airforce.
 The canyon features little vegetation but is appropriately named for its myriad of colorful rocks and soil strata.

 The lookout is popular with visitors waiting for combat aircraft to streak through the skies either above or below the rim of the overlook (very unusual in that sometimes visitors look down on fighter jets).
 There is no set schedule for when they fly – although we have noticed that the jets take to the skies earlier in the morning rather then in the late afternoon. there is no mistaking their rumbling sounds as they approach.
 This is not the only canyon they fly through – nearby Panamint Valley and other surrounding regions are also used for test flights.
 And a dirt road leads down to another lookout slightly lower – several pullouts are located along this road and are often populated with waiting photographers.
+Several restrooms are available at the entrance to Father Crowley Overlook.

 Furnace Creek – this is the hub of activity in all of Death Valley.
 There are several restaurants here, the world’s lowest golf course (literally), a motel, a swimming pool, a nice museum, a post office a 3000+ airstrip and several other amenities.
 Consider this place, Death Valley’s oasis!